Z-Sherkat/Hybrid-Model-Attention/README.md

-# Hybrid-Model-Attention
+# Introduction

-A Self-Attention-Based LSTM, Bi-LSTM, CNN-LSTM and CNN-Bi-LSTM Model for SOC estimation.
+This is the official implementation of a Self-Attention-Based LSTM, Bi-LSTM, CNN-LSTM and CNN-Bi-LSTM Model for SOC estimation in "A Self-Attention-Based CNN-Bi-LSTM Model for Accurate State-of-Charge Estimation of Lithium-
+Ion Batteries".

-Code Description:
+# Code Description:

- •	N10deg--->create the models for N10 degree
+ •	N10deg--->create 12 deep learning models (with and without attention mechanism) for -10 degree.

- •	0deg--->create the models for zero degree
+ •	0deg--->create 12 deep learning models (with and without attention mechanism) for zero degree.

- •	10deg--->create the models for 10 degree
+ •	10deg--->create 12 deep learning models (with and without attention mechanism) for 10 degree.

- •	25deg--->create the models for 25 degree
+ •	25deg--->create 12 deep learning models (with and without attention mechanism) for 25 degree.

+# Images:

+images/ -> images presented in our publication.

 # Dataset